AlwIkigai/minitalk/README.md

 In this project, we send the signal bit by bits from client to server.

-I used sendbits function and right shift operation that moves as my counter increased.
+The function **kill** is used to send signal and you have to use** bitwise operation** to move to the bits you want to send I used sendbits function and right shift operation that moves as my counter increased.
-My solotion is to send the least significant bit to most significant bit.
+My solution is to send the least significant bit to most significant bit.
 This is where we use SIGUSR1 to send 1 and SIGUSR2 to send 0.
 As the bit moves to i-th bit is isloated and check if it is to be sent as 1 or 0.